 The Contractor receives monthly capitation payments which incorporate an assumed deduction for the SOC members contribute to the cost of care.
-Refer to Section D, Paragraph 51, Compensation, for details on the share of cost reconciliation.
+Refer to Section D, Paragraph 51, Compensation.
 The Contractor or its subcontractors has sole responsibility for collecting members' SOC.
 The Contractor has the option of collecting the SOC or delegating this responsibility to the provider.
 The Contractor may transfer this responsibility to nursing facilities, Institutions for Mental Disease for those 65 years of age and older, or Inpatient Psychiatric Facilities for those under 21 years of age, and HCBS Providers, and compensate these facilities net of the SOC amount.
-If the Contractor delegates this responsibility to the provider, the provider contract must spell out complete details of both parties' obligations in SOC collection.
+If the Contractor delegates this responsibility to the provider, the provider contract shall spell out complete details of both parties' obligations in SOC collection.
 The Contractor or its subcontractors shall not assess late fees for the collection of the SOC from members.